metio/yosql/yosql-website/content/tooling/maven.md

         └── main/
             └── yosql/
                 └── domainObject/
-                    ├── yourQuery.sql
+                    ├── queryData.sql
                     └── changeYourData.sql
                 └── aggregateRoot/
-                    ├── anotherQuery.sql
+                    ├── findRoot.sql
                     └── addData.sql
     ```
 3. Execute the `yosql:generate` goal (or just run `mvn generate-sources`) to generate the Java code.

 ## Build Helper Plugin

-As an optional and final step to complete the setup of `YoSQL`, you can add the [build-helper-maven-plugin]() to your build in order to mark the outputBaseDirectory (TODO: link) as a source directory in your IDE like this:
+As an optional and final step to complete the setup of `YoSQL`, you can add the [build-helper-maven-plugin](https://www.mojohaus.org/build-helper-maven-plugin/) to your build in order to mark the [outputBaseDirectory](/configuration/files/outputbasedirectory/) as a source directory in your IDE like this:

 ```xml
 <build>